SPA 111. Elementary Spanish I. (3 h)

 Comprehensive study of Cuban culture with a concentration on the artistic manifestations of Afro-Cuban religions.
 Students study literature, art, film, music, and popular culture to analyze how Afro-Cuban culture constitutes national culture.
 Offered in Havana.
 Also listed as LAS 220C.
 P-any course in SPA 310-SPA 319 sequence; or POI.
 (CD)

-Selected special topics in Hispanic Spanish-American literature and culture.
+Selected topics in Spanish and/or Spanish-American Spanish-American literature and culture.
 May be repeated for credit when topic changes.
 P-any course in SPA 310-SPA 319 sequence; or POI.

 SPA 370.
 History of the Spanish Language.
 (3 h)